Information for Landlords

 EHSL pays a rent that is reflective of rents charged locally for the same size and type of accommodation.
 To calculate a rent we will make comparisons to local rental data including the Office for National Statistics, the Regulator’s Statistical Data Return, local rental knowledge, and red book valuations.
 Rents may be revised periodically to reflect changing market conditions, and are otherwise reviewed annually in line with the Consumer Price Index.

 Supported Housing can be offered in properties that would otherwise be let in the private sector to single tenants, families, or groups of sharers.
-As such, major adaptations are not generally required.
+In these cases, major adaptations are not generally required.
 In some cases, a tenant may need minor adaptations such as grab-rails in the bathroom, or a ramp or handrail to the front door.
 EHSL will ask for permission to make adaptations if they are required.

-Properties tend to require adaptations to ensure fire safety for its tenant(s), usually in the form of fire doors on risk rooms, comprehensive fire alarm coverage, emergency lighting, Thermostatic Mixing Valves (TMVs) and the installation of thumb turn locks that allow the property to be exited without a key.
+Properties tend to require adaptations to ensure fire safety for its tenant(s), usually in the form of fire doors, more comprehensive fire alarm coverage, emergency lighting, Thermostatic Mixing Valves (TMVs) and the installation of thumb turn locks that allow the property to be exited without a key.
 A fire risk assessment is prepared and reviewed annually, and alarms and emergency lighting are serviced by engineers in line with manufacturers guidelines.

 Planning permission is not generally required, although some local authorities have implemented Article 4 Directions which remove permitted development rights in defined areas.
 In these instances planning permission may be required for accommodation which is moving from the C3 use class (Residential dwellings) into the C4 (Houses in Multiple Occupation) or Sui Generis classes.